Next Decade Trends in Biotech:

 When I was applying to graduate school 7 years ago, I wrote in my personal statement that the 21st century will be known as the Age of Biology.
-The 20th century was defined by chemistry, with the development of petroleum refinement and all the products associated with it.
-But now we are realizing the unsustainability of these processes and the catastrophic effect the past 100 years has had on our environment, so we are turning to other ways to satisfy the demands of the growing Earth's population.
+The 20th century was defined by chemistry, with the development of petroleum refinement and its derivative products.
+We now understand the unsustainability of these processes and the catastrophic effect the past 100 years have had on our environment, so we are turning to alternative ways to satisfy the demands of the growing Earth's population.

-I am not a professional future forecaster, but I do keep up with the current events and pay attention to larger trends that could have enormous impact.
-Having a PhD and working in biotechnology also helps 😊.
-Seven years ago I was making a hopeful prediction inspired by my zeal to study a subject of history-defining importance, and that prediction is looking more and more true every day.
+Seven years ago I was making a hopeful prediction inspired by optimism of starting a PhD program in a new and exciting field of Biotechnology, and that prediction is looking more and more true every day.
 So, I will try to do it again.
 Here are 10 wilder-than-science-fiction biotechnology trends that may become reality in our lifetime:

 DNA data storage – As demand for data storage is growing exponentially, Moore’s law cannot keep up because of physical space limitations for chips.
 DNA, on the other hand, has a much denser energy storage capacity than silicon-based semiconductors, operating on a quaternary instead of a binary system.
 A group of scientists working at Microsoft headed by Luis Ceze and Karin Strauss have been leading the field of DNA data storage for more than a decade.
 In this process data is first translated from 0-1 to A-T-G-C language and synthesized as DNA.
 To retrieve data, the DNA is sequenced and decoded back to the original binary code.
 We are not quite there yet, as using DNA to store information will require significant improvements in sequencing technology.
 But hey, if we can fit all of Wikipedia in a tiny vial of DNA, I would say it looks promising!